HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Notes

 Using operand mode one will result in OR-ing a zero with general register "b", which is a copy of general register "b" to the general register "r".
-A pseudo opCode instruction could be is "CPY regR, regB".
-Also, OR-ing a zero value will essentially be a NOP operation.

 <!--------------------------------------------------------------------------------------------------------->